 Our Vlog kitchen experts classify a multi-cooker as a pot-based appliance that has both slow and pressure cooking functionality.

-Unlike the Ninja Foodi SmartLid OL650ANZ and Ninja Foodi 11-in-1 OP350ANZ that focus on pressure cooking and slow cooking, the Combi DZ’t have a pressure cooker as one of its 14 functions and for this reason you won’t see it compared against the rest in our multi-cooker review.
+Unlike the Ninja Foodi SmartLid OL650ANZ and Ninja Foodi 11-in-1 OP350ANZ that focus on pressure cooking and slow cooking, the Combi doesn’t have a pressure cooker as one of its 14 functions and for this reason you won’t see it compared against the rest in our multi-cooker review.
 Traditional multi-cookers are mostly a one-pot appliance that carry out one function at a time.

 The Combi really is in a league of its own, looking more like a benchtop oven.
 Its ability for layered cooking, combining all elements of a meal at once is what sets it apart, with a focus on baking, roasting, air frying and steaming.